gdold/WordleBot/README.md

 - "entropy" which guesses the word that most reduces the entropy in a list of possible words at each stage
 - "scored" which chooses the highest-scored word from a pre-sorted list of words, ranked according to the occurrence of unique common letters
 - "random" which picks a random possible word
+For "entropy" and "scored" solvers, if all else is equal, the bot chooses the word that is more frequently used.

-The bot includes a dictionary that has been scored by the occurrence of unique common letters, and sorted by that score.
-See [CreateScoredDictionary.ipynb](CreateScoredDictionary.ipynb) for details.
+The bot uses a dictionary of word frequencies, scraped from Google Ngrams, as well as a list of words scored by the occurrence of unique common letters.
+See [scrape_word_popularities.py](utils/scrape_word_popularities.py) and [CreateScoredDictionary.ipynb](utils/CreateScoredDictionary.ipynb) for details.